Aarogya Setu now mandatory for railway travel

 IOS : https://t.co/aBvo2Uc1fQ pic.twitter.com/MRvP8QBVPU

-Though, the MHA has said installing the mobile app will be a must for those living in the COVID-19 containment zones, it has not mentioned it in the guidelines for passengers availing special train services.
+Though the MHA has said installing the mobile app will be a must for those living in the COVID-19 containment zones, it has not mentioned it in the guidelines for passengers availing special train services.
 The Press Information Bureau statement on Monday had only "advised" them to use the contact tracing app.

 New protocols issued, Aarogya Setu now mandatory for travel to work